 Tuesday, June 27, 2017

 In the old days this body bounced back from bumps, bruises, and fractures.
 These days it wants time off to think about things, like going on strike.
 It has, in other words, served me well but now sputters and coughs when I try to rev what little engine I have.
 Unfortunately the brain has not caught up with the realities that come with over sixty years of hard use.
-It still sees a long bike ride under extreme heat warnings as a kind challenge, something to do before a run, or pick-up soccer game.
+It still sees a long bike ride under extreme heat warnings as a kind of challenge, something to do before a run, or pick-up soccer game.
 But then the pilot pulls on the throttle only to find an old man sitting in basement next to a furnace that will keep nobody warm.
 Maybe tomorrow things will clear up, come roaring back, making a silk purse out of this sow's ear of stiffness and aching joints and fog.
+Maybe pigs will fly, and I'll remember where I put that perfect word that might turn night to wonder.

 Monday, June 26, 2017